 Concern over this Bill was behind the split in the LGTB ‘community’ over the leadership of the Pride Parade.
 Ostensibly the split was over the decision to exclude the police in uniform.
 This seemed to line up young trans people and their supporters against more conservative, corporate interests sponsoring the Pride Parade.
 The police ban was, on the face of it, radical.
 Police as enforcers of bourgeois law should never have been included in Pride Parades in the first place as Emilie Raakete’s statement about police abuse statistics of LGBT amply demonstrated.
 But this radicalism against the cops in uniform turned out to be masking the real target for exclusion, biological women, namely lesbians.

 This became clear as Renee Gerlich pointed out, when Louisa Wall made it obvious that she was not fussed by the ban on police in uniforms, that she really wanted to exclude ‘terfs’ from the parade.
-The police ban was an over-reaction on the police headquarters, not Pride.
+The police ban was an over-reaction on the part of police headquarters, not Pride.
 The cops were supposed to accept criticism of their abuse of LGBT, not walk away from the parade.
 But headquarters did not play along.
 Predictably the 2019 Pride March turned out to be a ‘radical chic’ celebration with a bit of pseudo Marxist-Leninist pink washing to mobilise ‘progressive’ youth against the opponents of the Sex Self-ID Bill, especially lesbians and their allies.

 Transactivism is not Marxism

 Certainly, cops or not, transactivism has nothing whatsoever to do with real Marxism, Leninism or Communism.
 First, Marxists never negotiate with police.
-They are agents of the bourgeois state who enforce bourgeois law, including the Bill in question which if passed will allow transwomen to invade women’s spaces and inflict male violence and probably get away with it.
-NZ Corrections have reported that six women are ‘alleged’ to have been assaulted in women’s jail by transwomen over the last 2 years.
-Second, any transactivist who claims to be a serious Marxist would reject trans-ideology outright and support all women, including transwomen, against oppression unconditionally.
-But taking a stand on that would require a rudimentary understanding of the history of women’s oppression and right now trans-ideology has trouble acknowledging the existence of the female sex other than body parts.
+They are agents of the bourgeois state who enforce bourgeois law, including the Bill in question, which if passed will allow transwomen to invade women’s spaces and inflict male violence and probably get away with it.
+NZ Corrections reported that six women are ‘alleged’ to have been assaulted in women’s jail by transwomen over the last 2 years.
+Second, any transactivist who claims to be a serious Marxist would reject trans-ideology outright and support women, and transwomen, against oppression unconditionally.
+But taking a stand on that would require a rudimentary understanding of the history of women’s oppression and right now trans-ideology has trouble acknowledging the existence of the female sex other than as body parts.

 Where does trans-ideology come from?